You are here

 Students can apply directly to UMD or by using the Common Application.
 Please note that if you apply using the Common Application, the essay and letters of recommendation are not required.

-If you are transferring from another University of Minnesota campus, please complete the Change of College form.
+If you are transferring from another University of Minnesota campus, please apply directly to UMD.

 No. Students using either platform will receive equal consideration for admission.